OWASP/www-chapter-riyadh/index.md

 <b>Target audience:</b><br/> IT professionals and cybersecurity experts responsible for securing cloud-based systems and data <br/>

-<b>Objective:</b><br/> to provide a comprehensive overview of strategies for conducting penetration testing, mitigating cloud computing security risks ,and minimizing the likelihood of cyber attacks and data breaches <br/>
+<b>Objective:</b><br/> To provide a comprehensive overview of strategies for conducting penetration testing, mitigating cloud computing security risks ,and minimizing the likelihood of cyber attacks and data breaches <br/>

 <b>Topics covered:</b><br/>
   - The current state of cloud computing security